volumio/docs/docs/03_Plugin_System/04_UI_Configuration_Pages.md

 * icon: the icon showed, it's a  [font-awesome icon](http://fontawesome.io/icons/)
 * onSave: it's the function invoked in the plugin index.js file, the payload will be a json object (see saveButton data item)
 * saveButton label : pretty self-explanatory
 * saveButton data : this will be the payload sent along, taking data from the elements into the array.
-In the case above the payload will be {"username":usernameset,"password":passwordset,"bitrate":bitratedata}
+In the case above the payload will be {"username":usernameset,"password":passwordset,"bitrate":bitratedata}.
+Failing to add elements to the array will not result in a crash, the info/settings will just be omitted from the payload.

 ```